 Complete the Common Application Form available from, and returnable to their home local authority;

-In addition, applicants applying under oversubscription criteria 1-7 must complete the Catholic School Supplementary Form and return it direct to the School.
+In addition, applicants applying under oversubscription criteria 1-7 must complete the Catholic School faith supplementary information form and return it direct to the School.
 This will allow the governing body to ensure that places are offered strictly in accordance with the criteria.

 (ii) In-Year admissions (admissions outside the normal point of entry)